lee-zhg/watson-chatbot-pre-post-webhook/README.md

 1. Collect URL of `HTTP Method` under `Web Action`.

 1. Collect username and password if the cloud function resides in a `cloud foundry` name space. `non-IAM` authentication is used in this case.

+   > Note: this step is ONLY required if you use a `cloud foundry` name space.
+Otherwise, it can be skipped.

    a) Copy the CURL command at the bottom.
 It should look like